sarahfrodrigues/my-new-site/content/post/assignment-4/index.md

 **Failures included:**

 - “Technicians wore grounding straps to prevent ESD.” → Expected: Electrostatic Discharge, but the expansion was not correctly substituted.

-- “The MTOW for the aircraft has increased by 500 kg.” → Expected: Maximum Take-off Weight, but partial or inconsistent expansion was returned.

 These results indicate strong performance by the disambiguation module, particularly in cases where the context provides clear semantic clues.
 However, further refinement is needed to handle subtle or technical uses where context is sparse or ambiguous.